arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 Sorting dimensions
 ~~~~~~~~~~~~~~~~~~

-In some cases, our multidimensional variables may not have only a length ``n`` dimension
+In some cases, our multidimensional variables may not have only one more dimension (a length ``n`` dimension
-(in addition to the ``chain`` and ``draw`` ones)
+in addition to the ``chain`` and ``draw`` ones)
-but could also have multiple dimensions.
+but could have multiple dimensions.
 Let's imagine we have performed a set of fixed experiments on several days to multiple subjects,
 three data dimensions overall.

-We will create a fake inference data with data mimicking this situation to show how to sort dimensions.
+We will create fake inference data with data mimicking this situation to show how to sort dimensions.
 To keep things short and not clutter the guide too much with unnecessary output lines,
 we will stick to a posterior of a single variable and the dimension sizes will be ``2, 3, 4``.